iambpn/type-safe-axios/README.md

 # TS-Axios-Wrapper

-A lightweight TypeScript wrapper around Axios that provides full type safety for API requests and responses.
+A lightweight TypeScript axios wrapper that provides full type safety for API requests and responses.

-## Features
+## Features of ts-axios-wrapper

 - **Type-Safe API Calls**: Define your API schema once and get complete type checking for all requests
 - **Path Parameter Validation**: Type checking for URL path parameters